cmuparlay/PAM/README.md

 PAM also implements another implementation of augmented maps, which is the prefix structure [3].
 It is used for parallel sweepline algorithms for computational geometry problems.

-This repository also contains examples of using PAM for a variety of applications, including range sum, 1D stabbing queries, 2D range queries, 2D segment queries, 2D rectangle queries, inverted index searching, implementing an HTAP database benchmark combining TPC-H  queries and TPC-C transactions [5], version maintenance in single-writer transactional memory, etc.
+This repository also contains examples of using PAM for a variety of applications, including range sum, 1D stabbing queries, 2D range queries, 2D segment queries, 2D rectangle queries, inverted index searching, implementing an HTAP database benchmark combining TPC-H  queries and TPC-C transactions [5], MVCC transactional system with precise GC, etc. Detailed descriptions of the algorithms and applications can be found in our previous papers [1,2,3,4] and the tutorial in PPoPP 2019 [6].

 PAM uses the PBBS library (https://github.com/cmuparlay/pbbslib) as subroutines for parallel operations, including sorting, scan, the scheduler, etc. To access the PAM libaray, you can use: